odan/slim4-skeleton/docs/action.md

 # Action

-Each **Single Action Controller** is represented by a individual class or closure.
+Each **Single Action Controller** is represented by a dedicated class or closure.

 The *Action* does only these things: